COUNCIL SECRETARY DEBUNKS CLAIMS BY OJUKAYE FLAG-AMACHREE ON ALLEGED COUNCIL DEDUCTIONS BY MRS. AMAECHI - ScanNews Nigeria

 An advise for the wise please.”

 Hon.
-IPALIBO BRAIDE Secretary to Council, Asari Toru LGA under Ojukaye in 2008 & 2011.
+IPALIBO BRAIDE Secretary to Council, Asari Toru LGA under Flag Ojukaye in 2008 & 2011